 For example, as we write this article, healthcare stocks suffered a tremendous downturn on December 7 after Trump was named Person of the Year by Time magazine in which he reiterated his goal to lower drug costs.
 But, on the same day, technology and transportation posted considerably healthy gains, giving the markets a boost.
 Here you have several entirely different assets performing dramatically differently, and some helped offset the losses of another and perpetuated the upswing the markets have shown after Trump’s win.

 So, the main take-away you should grasp regarding post-presidential election investing is actually two-fold.
-Diversity in your portfolio is critical to the success of your investing goals and knowing you have different assets that can hopefully balance the others out during tough times will help you maintain a sense of calm through the storms.
+Diversity in your portfolio is critical to the success of your investing goals and knowing you have different assets that can hopefully balance the others out during tough times will help you keep calm while investing.